-- DO NOT TAKE YOUR NEIGHBOR’S BREAD/LIVEHOOD.-According to Hindus, anything which taken illicitly from others will bring with it serious consequences.
+- DO NOT TAKE YOUR NEIGHBOR’S BREAD/LIVEHOOD.-According to Hindus, anything taken illicitly from others will bring with it serious consequences.
 Over time whoever committed this act will be stripped of something that has much greater value.
-If your neighbors works for what he/she has, who are you to take it from him/her?; nothing justifies such action.
-Wanting fairness does not equal to the use/abuse of another; when seeking fairness make sure you are actually being fair.
+If your neighbors works for what he or she has, who are you to take it from him/her?
+Nothing justifies such action.
+Wanting fairness does not equal to the use or abuse of another; when seeking fairness make sure you are actually being fair.
 Not respecting the assets of others will only give cause for the universe at its appropriate time to take away from you all of your own possessions.
-According to these old Hindu teachings, these lack of respect for what isn’t yours is the beginning of the moral and material ruin of a person.
+According to these old Hindu teachings, the lack of respect for what isn’t yours is the beginning of the moral and material ruin of a person.

 - ERADICATE MISTREATMENT FROM YOUR LIFE-.
 No living soul (this includes animals and plants) should ever be mistreated, however being human we have done it directly or indirectly at some point.
 This saying is very beautiful, because it balances teaching #4, and clarifies that to forgive does not mean to continue allowing the mistreatment of others.
 No amount of wounds/hurts/anger justifies going around hurting people in order to feel vindicated.
 This teaching implies a radical refusal to be mistreated.
-To stand up against those who bully you, hurt you is a good sign; it shows you value yourself.
-No form of maltreatment, hurt, humiliation, indifference, radical criticism is “for your own good” or for the good of someone else or teach someone a lesson because you may feel their way of living is not in alignment with your own thoughts/actions.
-To evolve as a human being, or to correct someone else, it is not necessary to subjugate yourself or someone else through maltreatment.
+To stand up against those who bully you, hurt you is a good sign of self love.
+No form of maltreatment, hurt, humiliation, indifference, radical criticism is “for your own good” or for the good of someone else or to teach someone a lesson because you may feel their way of living is not in alignment with your own thoughts/actions.
+To evolve as a human being is realize you don’t need to subjugate yourself to maltreatment in order to atone or to learn.
 Ultimately no matter how much others may piss us off, most living souls are a source of joy and well being, if not to you to someone else.
 However there are those few (I mean very few: Psychopaths, serial rapists, etc.) who are there to teach us a lesson, or to teach us to value our own lives.
 Bottom line treat others with kindness, if you are very different from the other person and can’t whole heartedly be kind to that specific person then be educated enough to be polite.
-If on the other hand you have tried to be polite to those who have judged you and hurt you, but they keep on mistreating you/disrespecting you/criticizing you/ignoring you whenever convenient, then walk away.
+If on the other hand you have tried to be polite to those who have judged you and hurt you but they keep on mistreating you/disrespecting you/criticizing you/ignoring you whenever convenient, then walk away.
 Life is better without those type of people in our lives.
 They have their path, focus on yours.

 - BE GRATEFUL EVERY DAY AND BE THANKFUL FOR ALL YOU HAVE AND ALL YOU HAVE LEARNED.- Embracing a grateful spirit is very simple and it has a powerful positive effect on your emotions/heart/brain/soul.
 Get into the habit to wake up every morning and before you even get out of bed say ‘Thank You”.
-Thank the universe/God/Spirit/Force for all the good you have and be thankful as well for all the challenges you have faced and are facing.
+Thank the universe/God/Spirit/Force…for all the good you have and be thankful as well for all the challenges you have faced and are facing.
 The universe does not see in terms of good and bad but in terms of focus and gratitude.
-It helps not to only be thankful for the things you like, that turns into a very superficial relationship with yourself, with the universe and only delays your soul’s progression and the learning of whatever lessons are being presented to you.
+It helps not to only be thankful for the things you like, that turns into a very superficial relationship between you and the universe and only delays your soul’s progression and the learning of whatever lessons are being presented to you.
+This doesn’t mean be passive when confronted with adversity.
 If you delay facing, owning up and learning your lessons, life/universe/God will send you the same lesson again, only this time the lesson will be intensified until you get it.
-Practice gratefulness and you will see just how much colour is added to your life; this simple ritual can change your life, as it settles your mind in a state of goodness and willingness towards everything.
+Practice gratefulness and you will see just how much colour is added to your life; this simple ritual can change your life as it settles your mind in a state of goodness and willingness towards everything.
 Being in a grateful state is different than praying.
 I am not saying praying is bad, simply different and perhaps less efficient.
-When praying we tend to see ourselves as little and insignificant in a devalued way.
+When praying we tend to see ourselves as little and insignificant.
 If facing challenges we hope to have the lesson taken away from us, or we put all credit on the external.
-Being in a state of gratefulness is to become one with God/Universe.
-Its a direct relationship.
-When faced with difficult lessons, one understands all power to overcome it lies within self, and God/Universe is only exposing us to such lessons for our own betterment.
+Being in a state of gratefulness is to accept your divinity; it’s a direct relationship.
+When faced with difficult lessons one understands all power to overcome it lies within self and God/Universe is only exposing us to such lessons for our own betterment but we can decide when to stop it.
 A state of gratefulness allows you to see more clearly the value of your life.